alien-tools/roseau/README.md

 ## Tests
-Roseau's efficiency was evaluated using Kamil Jezek and Jens Dietrich's [API evolution data corpus](https://github.com/kjezek/api-evolution-data-corpus), a benchmark renowned for evaluating API checkers and comparing them.
+Roseau's efficiency was evaluated using Kamil Jezek and Jens Dietrich's [API evolution data corpus](https://github.com/kjezek/api-evolution-data-corpus), a benchmark renowned for assessing API checkers and comparing them.
 Building upon this established tool, we introduced new features to enhance the evaluation process.
 In fact, we not only atomized all the breaking change files to ensure a more granular evaluation, but we also incorporated an assessment of precision, recall, and performance.